Expensify/App/STYLING.md

     );
 }

-// Good - Uses a singular and passes a single style object const SettingsScreen = props => (
+// Bad - Uses a singular and passes a single style object const SettingsScreen = props => (
     <View>
         <Header